 This is a reconstructive surgical procedure which is used to correct drooping or sagging eyes, by tightening the muscles or ligaments that give support to the outer corners of the eyelid.

-Canthoplasty essentially alters the shape of the eye.
+Canthoplasty surgery essentially alters the shape of the eye.
 Canthopexy, on the other hand, is a less invasive surgery that is often confused with canthoplasty, but it does not change the shape of the eye.

 Canthoplasty surgery is used to correct canthal tilts that are negative or neutral and causes sagging eyelids, which may be causing distress to the patient who does not like the appearance of their eyelids.

 The procedure varies between patients, but the overall aim is to cut the lower canthal tendon and then reposition or tighten it.
-To access this tendon, an incision is typically made at the outer corner of the eyelid.
+To access this tendon, an incision is typically made at the outer corner of the eye.
 The tendon is pulled into its new position in order to support the eyelid and is then reattached using sutures.
 An experienced eye surgeon will take great care to make the incision within the eyelid’s natural crease, so as to minimise the scarring present after surgery.

 If a patient is only experiencing slight drooping, it may be more appropriate to perform a less invasive canthopexy procedure.
 Both normally take between 1-2 hours depending on the method used and whether you will undergo other treatments.
 A shield is normally used to cover and protect the eyes.